-- Degree Programs: are defined as programs which lead to an Associate Degree or Baccalaureate Degree. - Certificate Programs: are defined as certificate programs that do not have an affiliated Associate Degree or Baccalaureate Degree program.
+- Degree Programs: are defined as programs which lead to an Associate Degree or Baccalaureate Degree. - Certificate Programs: Defined as non-term programs that do not result in a degree, but a Certificate of Completion. - Graduate degree: is defined as a program that leads to a master's degree.